Title: Finding your Prince Charming.

 "I'm so sorry.
 I swear it was an accident," I said as I rushed over to him, begging for forgiveness.
 "Please forgive me, I'm a terrible shot."

 "You sure are," an amused voice said close to my ear.
-I flushed and turned around to face Edward's knowing smirk.
+I flushed when I turned around to face Edward's knowing smirk.

 "You stupid imbecile, you could have killed him," Rosalie shouted.
-She came marching over but Edward stepped in front on me, blocking her path.
+She came marching over but Edward stepped in front on me, blocking her way.

 "Back off Rose, it was an accident," he told her.